ethancox-isu/From-Classical-Diffusion-to-Quantum-Walks/README.md

-# Quantum-walks-vs.-Classical-Random-Walks
+# From Classical Diffusion to Quantum Walks
-A Topological and Spectral Comparison
+Modeling Recurrence, Topology, and Decoherence